No. 3 Stanford holds off No. 10 Mississippi State 67-62

+VICTORIA, British Columbia (AP) — Stanford coach Tara VanDerveer’s willingness to give youth a chance paid off Saturday night.

-VICTORIA, British Columbia (AP) — Haley Jones scored 13 points, Kiana Williams added 12 and No. 3 Stanford won the Greater Victoria Invitational tournament championship with a 67-62 victory over No. 10 Mississippi State on Saturday night.
+Again relying on a predominantly young lineup, No. 3 Stanford won the Greater Victoria Invitational tournament championship with a 67-62 victory over No. 10 Mississippi State.

+“We have a very young team,” VanDerveer said.
+“People really stepped up and it was very exciting.”

 The Cardinal (8-0) took control in the third quarter and then held on after losses earlier in the day by top-ranked Oregon and No. 2 Baylor.